As at the date of this annual report, the Board comprises a total of seven Directors as follows:

 Directors acknowledge their responsibility for preparing the financial statements on a going concern basis, with supporting assumptions or qualifications as necessary.
 The Company’s financial statements are prepared in accordance with the Listing Rules, Hong Kong Companies Ordinance and also the accounting principles and practices generally accepted in Hong Kong.
 Appropriate accounting policies are selected and applied consistently; judgments and estimates made are prudent and reasonable.

-During the year 2020, all Directors have been given on a monthly basis the latest information and briefings about the financial position, changes in the business and the development of the Group.
-“Letter to the Shareholders” from the Chairman of the Board contained a summary of the Company’s performance in this annual report and how the Company will preserve value over the long term and our strategies for delivering the Company’s objectives.
-The Directors ensured a balanced, clear and understandable assessment of the Company’s performance, position and prospects in annual reports, interim reports, inside information announcements and other disclosures required under the Listing Rules and other statutory requirements.
+During the year 2024, all Directors have been given the latest information and briefings about the financial position, changes in the business and the development of the Group on a regular basis.
+“Letter to the Shareholders” from the Chairman of the Board in this annual report contains a summary of the Group’s performance in this financial year and how the Group will preserve value over the long term and our strategies for delivering the Company’s objectives.
+The Directors ensured a balanced, clear and understandable assessment of the Group’s performance, position and prospects in annual reports, interim reports, inside information announcements and other disclosures required under the Listing Rules and other statutory requirements.

 The Board puts particular emphasis on risk management and strengthening internal control system.
-In respect of organizational structure, the Company has set up the Audit Committee, the Risk Management Committee, the Remuneration and Nomination Committee and the Executive Committee, and there is also a Sustainability Working Committee under the Risk Management Committee.
+In respect of organizational structure, the Company has set up the Strategic and Sustainable Development Committee, the Audit Committee, the Risk Management Committee, the Remuneration and Nomination Committee and the Executive Committee, and there is also a Sustainability Working Committee under the Strategic and Sustainable Development Committee.
 The principles of the internal control framework of the Company are to strengthen the Company’s internal monitoring and control in accordance with the requirements of the Hong Kong Stock Exchange, continuously improve the Company’s corporate governance structure, build up corporate integrity culture, establish an effective control system, continuously assess the competence of the internal control system and the efficiency of the management through auditing, risk assessments and internal assessments, review identified risk exposures and ensure the effective running of the control system.

-The Company has an Internal Audit Department in place and has been ensuring the independence of its organization, staffing and work, which is crucial to the Company’s internal controls.
+The Company has established an Internal Audit Department that has been ensuring the independence of its organization, staffing and work, which is crucial to the Company’s internal controls.
 In order to actively create a sound internal control environment, the Internal Audit Department provides internal control assessment reports to the management on a regular as well as ad hoc basis.
 It also reports to the Audit Committee, the Risk Management Committee and the Board at least twice a year on internal control and risk management matters.
-To minimize risks faced by the Company, the department evaluates and reviews the Company’s internal control processes to avoid risks and provide a solid foundation for building up an effective internal control system.
+To minimize risks faced by the Company, the Internal Audit Department evaluates and reviews the Company’s internal control processes to avoid risks and provide a solid foundation for building up an effective internal control system.

 While taking into full account the risk management framework requirements of The Committee of Sponsoring Organizations of the Treadway Commission (the “COSO”), the promoter of the National Commission on Fraudulent Financial Reporting, and risk management guidelines set out by the Hong Kong Institute of Certified Public Accountants, the internal control system of the Company also learns from the experience of outstanding management companies and takes into consideration our actual situation and business characteristics in formulating the control framework for assessing the efficiency and competence of the internal control system, which provide a reasonable assurance to ensure the effectiveness of the Company’s operating activities, reliability of its financial reports and compliance of laws and regulations.

-The Board through the Audit Committee and the Risk Management Committee has reviewed the efficiency of internal control system of the Group in aspects such as financial controls, operational controls, regulatory compliance and risk management.
-The Directors believe that the risk management and internal control systems are efficient and adequate, and controls effectively the risks that might have impacts on the Company in achieving its goals.
+The Board through the Audit Committee and Risk Management Committee has reviewed the efficiency of the internal control system of the Group in aspects such as financial controls, operational controls, regulatory compliance and risk management.
+The head of the Internal Audit Department provides the “Annual Confirmation of the Effectiveness of the Risk Management and Internal Control Systems”, which is counter-signed by the Risk Management Committee, to the Board.
+The Directors believe that the risk management and internal control systems are efficient and adequate, and controls the risks that might have impacts on the Company in achieving its goals effectively.

-Reviewing and inspecting continuing connected transactions.
-The Internal Audit Department took appropriate measures to review and inspect quarterly the implementation of the Group’s existing continuing connected transactions.
-During the year under review, each of the relevant companies of the Group had strictly monitored the agreed prices and terms of the various continuing connected transactions in the actual course of business operations and these transactions did not exceed the related annual caps as disclosed.
+The Internal Audit Department also established a docking mechanism for reporting on continuing connected transactions for major provincial subsidiaries that are newly consolidated into the Group and took appropriate measures to review the implementation of the Group’s existing continuing connected transactions on a quarterly basis.
+For the year ended 31 December 2024, each of the relevant companies of the Group had strictly monitored the agreed prices and terms of the various continuing connected transactions in the actual course of business operations, hence none of the transactions exceeded the relevant annual caps as disclosed.

 Inside Information

-The Company appointed Ernst & Young, a Registered Public Interest Entity Auditor, as the Company’s auditor (the “Auditor”) after obtained the approval by our shareholders in the annual general meeting held on 11 June 2020.
-The Audit Committee is responsible for making recommendations to the Board on the appointment, reappointment and removal of the Auditor, and to approve the remuneration and terms of engagement of the Auditor, and any questions of its resignation or dismissal.
+The Company appointed Ernst & Young as the Company’s auditor (the “Auditor”).
+The Audit Committee is responsible for making recommendations to the Board on the appointment, re-appointment and removal of the Auditor, and to approve the remuneration and terms of engagement of the Auditor, and any questions of its resignation or dismissal.

-For the year ended 31 December 2020, the Audit Committee reviewed and monitored the Auditor’s independence and objectivity and the effectiveness of the audit process in accordance with applicable standards.
+For the year ended 31 December 2024, the Audit Committee reviewed and monitored the Auditor’s independence and objectivity and the effectiveness of the audit process in accordance with applicable standards.
+Details of the works performed by the Audit Committee in 2024 are set out in the Audit Committee Report in this annual report.

-For the year ended 31 December 2020, the fees payable by the Company to the Auditor in respect of audit and non-audit services provided were as follows:
+For the year ended 31 December 2024, the fees payable by the Company to the Auditor in respect of audit services, audit related services and non-audit services provided were as follows:

 |